A Friend Wants To Compare Views

 questions

-About 12โ€“15 minutes
+About 12–15 minutes

-Nothing is saved.
-No account.
+No account needed.
 No agenda.

-โ†“ Why this test is different
+↓ Why this test is different

-Why we built findmypolitics.com
+Why I built findmypolitics.com

 The original Political Compass has real problems.

-Here's what we did about it.
+Here's what I did about it.

 What's wrong with the original test